DakotaIrsik/VGStandard/README.md

 dotnet run VGStandard.Data.Importer.dll --bulk-elasticsearch --bulk-postgres
 ```

-Contributing
 Contributions, issues, and feature requests are welcome.
 Feel free to check issues page if you want to contribute.

-Note: This README is a basic template and should be expanded based on your specific project needs and additional configurations.

-A brief description of what this project does and who it's for